Disability Pride Month 2024

 Disabled Pride Month can be celebrated in whichever way you choose!
 Some popular outlets are:

-Through webinars, podcasts, and books, you can further educate yourself on how to be a better ally.
-Such as gaining an understanding of common barriers and challengers, learning the correct terminology and language, how to eliminate unconscious bias, or ways to promote inclusion in your day-to-day life.
+Through webinars, podcasts, books, blogs and documentaries you can further educate yourself on how to be a better ally.
+Such as gaining an understanding of common barriers and challenges, learning the correct terminology and language, how to eliminate unconscious bias, or ways to promote inclusion in your day-to-day life.
 All small steps that have a huge positive impact.

 There are thousands of charities and support groups who are doing amazing work in the disability community.
 If you are able to, donating to a charity of your choice allows them to continue to do their incredible work and make a positive change.